qbzgrp/qbzgrp.github.io/content/_index.md

       text: |
         <br>

         We developed [software tools](https://github.com/QibinZhangLab) for automated processing of isotopic labeling mass spectrometry data and of the data generated by the novel OzNOxESI ion chemistry for C=C position analysis in lipids.
-Developing niche software to facilitate mass spectrometric data processing and data visualization will be a continous focus area in our research.
+Developing niche software to facilitate mass spectrometric data processing and data visualization will be a continous focus area of our research.

   - block: markdown
     id: apply
     content:
       title: Apply
       text: We always welcome talented researchers to join our lab!
-Graduate students who wish to pursue a PhD or MS degree in Chemistry, please submit your application through the [graduate program](https://chem.uncg.edu/#academics) in the Department of Chemistry & Biochemistry of UNCG.
-If you are interested in joining us as a postdoctoral researcher or a research scientist, please contact Dr. Zhang, include a CV and a statement of your research interests and skills and how they align with our research projects.
+Graduate students who wish to pursue a PhD or MS degree in Chemistry, please submit your application through the [graduate programs](https://chem.uncg.edu/#academics) in the Department of Chemistry & Biochemistry of UNCG.
+If you are interested in joining us as a postdoctoral researcher or a research scientist, please contact Dr. Zhang, including a CV, a statement of your research interests and skills and how they align with our research projects.

   - block: contact
     id: contact